AlvaroPersichini/AlvaroPersichini/README.md

 I'm a mechanical engineer and a programming student from Argentina.
 Currenlty I'm looking for new challenges to embrace my carrer as a full-time programmer.

-## Technologies as a Mechanical Engineer:
+## Technologies as a Mechanical Engineer
 - CATIA v5 (Automation with .NET)
 - SolidWorks
 - Automotive Ind.
 Experience